angelnunezsalazar/test-driven-infrastructure/myjenkins/spec/fixtures/modules/apt/README.md

   * `repos`: Specifies a component of the Apt repository.
 Valid options: a string.
 Default: 'main'.

-* `include_deb`: Specify whether to request the distrubution's compiled binaries.
+* `include_deb`: Specify whether to request the distribution's compiled binaries.
 Valid options: 'true' and 'false'.
 Default: undef. **Note**: This parameter is deprecated and will be removed in future versions of the module.

 * `include_src`: Specifies whether to request the distribution's uncompiled source code.
 Valid options: 'true' and 'false'.
 Default: undef. **Note**: This parameter is deprecated and will be removed in future versions of the module.